zencoder/locker/README.md

 Locker is dependent on Postgres and the ActiveRecord (>= 2.3.14) gem.

+**NOTE:** In the next minor version (0.1.0), the generated Locker migration has changed to include an integer field named `sequence` with a default of zero.
+Since I'm pretty sure Zencoder is the only one using this gem at the moment, I opted to not include an upgrade path.
+If you really must, however:

+In Rails 2.3.x+:

+    script/generate migration add_sequence_to_locks sequence:integer

+In Rails 3.x+:

+    script/rails generate migration add_sequence_to_locks sequence:integer

 ## The Basics

 In its simplest form it can be used as follows: